 Craftsy Blog ( April 2014) Tying your quilt with knots.

 Crafsty Blog (June 2014) Hand Quilting needles , Big Stitch Needles

 People are often kind enough to compliment me on my use of colours.
 I do love bright colours!!
 It could be as simple as the Australian light is bright so we can get away with using bright colours here.

 Maybe it started when I was growing up in a very 70's home with a lime green bathroom, bright red lounge room, bright, bold Marimekko curtains hanging in every room, and all sorts of colourful artworks on the walls.
-We were an arty family, my father a painter, mother a ceramicist, so we spent many weekends driving around to modern Art Galleries to see the latest exhibitions.
+We were an arty family, my father painted, my mother was a ceramicist, so we spent many weekends driving around to modern Art Galleries to see the latest exhibitions.